Student Experiences

 So why did I want to join this clinic before I even started law school?
 I had previously worked as an immigrant rights advocate and met many attorneys that I admired.
 Given the incredible pressure that the immigrant community is currently under, exacerbated by policies and the COVID-19 pandemic, I became more convinced than ever that I needed to return to my calling.

 I was fortunate enough to return to my old employer, now as a policy counsel leading our federal policy work and shoring up our participation in litigation efforts.
-The work that I do with both my organization’s other attorneys and with those of our allies would be impossible without the skills and knowledge I gained from Professor Egan and my peers in the clinic.
+The work that I do with both my organization’s other attorneys and with those of our allies would be impossible without the skills and knowledge I gained from former RILC Director John Egan and my peers in the clinic.
 For this, I remain forever grateful to Richardson.”